alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
+- Takes place online and in person
-- Online mentoring on IRC chat
+- Online mentoring every week on IRC chat
 - In person mentoring at events
-- One on one mentoring